Explore: Vero Beach, FL

 I almost didn’t write this post.
 This post is after all about Florida (most of us have been there!) and a place my family has come to annually for the past twelve years (of course it would be special to us!) so what would I tell you then that sets Vero Beach apart from any other Florida beach vacation?
-Well, I easily realized I could come up with five reasons!
+Well, I could easily come up with five reasons to explore Vero Beach!

 1. Not Your Typical Florida Beach Town

 For starters, Vero Beach is an absolute hidden gem of an almost begotten era of a Florida beach town.
 Boutique hotels (recommendation: South Beach Place) and private homes are scattered along the coast and while there are a couple of big names in hotels, (Disney at Vero Beach which is a random yet small, pretty resort that is only one of two Disney properties outside Orlando and Gloria Estefan’s art deco swoon of a hotel, Costa D’ Este) no building is allowed to exceed four stories in Vero Beach.
 With that, you get the sense you are in a charming coastal village rather than an overdeveloped waterfront city that unfortunately a lot of Florida has given way to.

 You will find great boutique shopping in downtown Vero Beach but you will also find a good old fashioned independently owned pharmacy, Corey’s, and the Islander Inn, a throw back to the 1950’s motor lodge reminiscent to Old Florida.

 2. Unspoiled Beaches

 If you are not staying on the water, there is public beach access up and down the coast.
 By public, I mean a few parking spaces outside a beach trail where spots always seem available.
 That is because here you experience virtually private and untouched white sand beaches for as far as the eye can see.
 Yes please!

 3. Activity in Natural Surroundings